 1994 The company’s product portfolio was expanded to include animal bedding.
 Companies in the pet and livestock sector were targeted for the first time with the COSYFLOCK® product line.

 1998 The company changed its legal form and the Ludwigsmühle was renamed JELU-WERK GmbH & Co.
 KG.

 2002 The company’s workshop was enlarged and housed in its own building.
 JELU-WERK is a pioneer in the global market with some of its products.
 Special machinery and production systems are required to manufacture them.
 These systems are developed in the company’s own workshop under the direction of Hubert Ehrler, the brother of the company proprietor.

 2003 Following a concentrated development phase, JELU-WERK launched a further product line: WPC – wood plastic composite.
 JELU-WERK has established a further business segment with this.
 WPC is an innovative biocomposite that was only produced by a small number of facilities and companies worldwide at the beginning of the new millennium.
 JELU-WERK developed its own production facility and has since been producing WPC granulate, which is suitable for extrusion and injection moulding alike.

 2005 The company was certified as complying with ISO 9001:2000, including HACCP.
 A new administration building was completed in the same year.
 This offers ample room for the steadily growing administration team as well as for a number of conference rooms.

 2006 An existing product line had made such positive advances that it was given its own name.
-Animal feed supplements are now manufactured and marketed under the product name JELUVET®.
-The raw fibre concentrates are suitable for both pets and livestock.
+Animal feed supplements have since been manufactured and marketed under the product name JELUVET®.
+The crude fibre components are suitable for both pets and livestock.

 2010 A new production hall was constructed to accommodate the WPC production system.
 Since the new biocomposite combines the advantages of the fossil raw material crude oil with the benefits of the renewable raw material wood, the demand for Wood Plastic Composite is growing continuously.